GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ## Exploring the new `two-vms.yaml`

-First, run the following command:
+First, run the following command to open your home directory:

 ```sh
 cd